-Complaints.
-To check the validity of a real estate agent’s license and/or find out what complaints have been filed against them, contact your state’s licensing board.
+Complaints: Similar to checking business reviews and ratings, you can check a real estate agent’s license and/or find out what complaints have been filed against them by contacting your state’s licensing board.
 This step can help you avoid scammers or people misrepresenting themselves as real estate agents.

-Set goals.
-Be clear and open with your agent about your goals.
-Do you need to find a home fast, or are you willing to wait for the perfect property?
+Set goals Be clear and open with your agent about your goals.
+Do you need to find or sell a home fast, or are you willing to wait for the perfect opportunity?
 Is your budget strict or flexible?
-Are schools the most important thing for your family?
+What about the neighborhood is most important to your family?

 Sign a written agreement A buyer’s agent agreement, which some states require by law, lays out the services the real estate agent must provide and defines the agreed-upon commission.
 Sellers should also have a written agreement about the terms of the sale.
 These documents should also spell out whether the agent can represent both the buyer and seller, and what information must be kept confidential.

 Understand exclusivity While a written agreement can be one way to guarantee an agent is working solely on your behalf, it can also hinder you from working with another agent.
 If the written agreement is “exclusive,” then you agree to have the agent solely represent you for a certain period of time.
 In other words, even if you find a home without your agent, you still owe the agent money.